Paphiopedilum canhii

 Paphiopedilum canhii is an Asian species of slipper orchid and the type species of the subgenus Paphiopedilum subg.
+Megastaminodium, available in Vietnam, Laos, and southern China.

+Taxonomy

-Megastaminodium.
-It is named after Mr. Canh Chu Xuan, the Service Officer who received the plants in November 2009 from the H'Mong (Meo) people.
-The plants were brought into his office of "Civilian Governmental Service for Care of Natural Resources and Connections with Local Minorities" for further study and description, after several months in the nursery the plant flowered in April 2010.
-Its unusual characteristics had been recorded a year before in local markets by orchid growers in Dien Bien and Son La cities.
+The species is named after Canh Chu Xuan, a local service officer who received the plants in November 2009 from the H'Mong (Meo) people.
+The plants were brought into his office of Civilian Governmental Service for Care of Natural Resources and Connections with Local Minorities for further study and description, and after several months in the nursery, the plant flowered in April 2010.
+Its unusual characteristics had been recorded a year before in local markets by orchid growers in Điện Biên and Sơn La.
+In 2014, the species was designated with its own Paphiopedilum subgenus, Megastaminodium, due to its distinct characteristics that makes it unfit for other subgenera.

 Description

+P. canhii consists of 3 to 5 leaves measuring 3-5 cm long, being distinctly tessellated light and darker green at its upper surface.
+Its erect inflorescence consists of a single flower measuring 6-8 cm across, with peak flowering occurs in March and April.